dainyleen/doggos/README.md

 1. I am using Treehouse's custom css and the logo they have created for DoggoSelect app
 2. Practiced fetch handling methods
 3. Practiced consuming public web apis
+4. I learned how to wrap fetch methods within Promise.all()